Busting myths associated with small business website success

 Here are the basics you need to know.

+Think of a website as a 1-page flyer or an ad for your business.
 A website in its simplest form can be your company brochure on the Internet.
 The pages of your brochure are called web pages when they are in the electronic format!

 Once you decide on the content you want on your web pages and what you want your website to do for your business, a web designer can assist you in creating a website.
 There are also some website building tools available online which are easy to use.
 With these tools, you can make a simple website in a short time.